reml-group/ALO/README.md

 ## Introduction

 ALO a simple yet effective novel loss function with ***A**daptive **L**oose **O**ptimization*, which seeks to make the best of both worlds for question answering: in-distribution and out-of-distribution.
 Its main technical contribution is to reduce the loss adaptively according to the ratio between the previous and current optimization state on mini-batch training data.
 This loose optimization technique can be used to prevent non-debiasing methods from overlearning data bias while enabling debiasing methods to maintain slight bias learning.
+The academic homepage of Jie Ma is https://dr-majie.github.io/.

 ## Methods Overview